Graham Phillips (actor): Stage and music

 Phillips starred as Evan Goldman in the musical comedy 13 on Broadway at the Bernard B. Jacobs Theatre which opened October 5, 2008 and closed January 4, 2009.
 It was directed by Jeremy Sams, choreographed by Christopher Gattelli, and its music and lyrics were by Jason Robert Brown and book by Dan Elish and Robert Horn.

 Prior to his role in 13, Phillips played the title role in The Little Prince with the New York City Opera at Lincoln Center.
 The New York Times critic called Phillips' performance in the title role "smashing."
 From there Phillips went directly into the world premiere of An American Tragedy at the Metropolitan Opera where he played the part of Young Clyde, both opening and closing the opera with a solo.

-Phillips' other professional stage credits include A Christmas Carol: The Musical on Broadway performed at Madison Square Garden where he sang the role of Tiny Tim to Jim Dale's Scrooge; The Ten Commandments: The Musical with Val Kilmer at the Kodak Theatre in Los Angeles.
+Phillips' other professional stage credits include A Christmas Carol: The Musical performed at Madison Square Garden where he sang the role of Tiny Tim to Jim Dale's Scrooge; The Ten Commandments: The Musical with Val Kilmer at the Kodak Theatre in Los Angeles.

 Phillips, at ten years old, was the second youngest person to sing the National Anthem to open a Los Angeles Dodgers baseball game (behind 9-year-old Jessica Tivens in 1990).
 He has also debuted original songs composed by Martin Charnin and John Kander in New York.
 He appeared twice on The Today Show as a soloist.
 Phillips recorded a solo composed by Alan Menken and Stephen Schwartz for the film Noel starring Robin Williams and Susan Sarandon.
 He also was a soloist on Meat Loaf's 2006 album Bat Out of Hell III: The Monster Is Loose.

+In June 2025, Phillips will return to the New York stage in the Off Broadway revival of Little Shop of Horrors as Seymour Krelborn for a limited run through July 27.